Creepinator45/Nemleria-Guide/Nemleria Guide.md

 ###### Dreaming Nemlaira - {emph}(3x)

 The goal is to get her face up in the extra deck and to **NOT** banish her face down.
 You achieve this most of the time with her pendulum effect.
 Once you can summon her and use her {emph}(board wipe), you can {emph}(recover) your extra deck monsters to go into {Linkuriboh} and return her to the extra deck, and Rank 10s, such as {Superdreadnought Rail Cannon Gustav Max}.
 This is also why you do not want to play clutter in the extra deck since Nemlaria returning cards is crucial in the deck.
+She also has a restriction that prevents you from summoning her the same turn you put her in the extra deck with her affect, though putting her in the extra deck with other card affects can bypass this restriction.

 {2coldiv}